Information About Naomi - Bristol tutor - (1 review)

 Naomi offers a discount of 25% on their first / introductory lesson!

 Hi, I'm Naomi.
 I graduated from the University of Oxford in 2013 with First-class honours.
 Since graduating I have worked in education, teaching English in Paris for a year, and subsequently teaching Maths in a Bristol secondary school.
-I am now teaching Maths part-time whilst studying law, with the intention of qualifying as a barrister.
+Following this, I taught Maths part-time whilst studying law for two years.
+I am now working as a pupil barrister, and able to take on occasional tutoring requests on weekends only.
 I welcome students of all ages and ability levels for tutoring in maths and preparation for school entrance exams.
 I also provide guidance sessions for sixth form students who are approaching Oxbridge applications and interviews.

 I am a fully qualified teacher, with a PGCE (Distinction) in Secondary Mathematics from Bristol University.
 I qualified through the Teach First Leadership Development Programme with ‘outstanding’ status.
 I have taught across the secondary mathematics curriculum and ability range from year 7 to year 11.
 I have a wealth of experience teaching GCSE maths, having taught priority exam groups, sixth-form re-sit groups, and individual intervention sessions.
 I have experience of teaching all major examination boards (OCR, Edexcel and AQA), and have had thorough training and teaching experience in the new GCSE maths curriculum, which students will sit from summer 2017.